Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Evaluating Five Open Questions about Optimal and Greedy Decision Trees

+\begin{oqsubsection}[oq:data] {Data Efficiency} {Do the differences between greedy and optimal decision trees diminish with more data?} \end{oqsubsection}

-To test Claim~\ref{claim:data_efficiency}, we evaluate ODT and greedy performance on large real data sets and synthetic data with an increasing number of training samples and features.
+Based on the results by \citet{murthy1995dt_greedy_evaluation}, \citet{costa2023dt_survey} hypothesized that the differences between greedy and optimal decision tree learning diminish with more data.
+To test this hypothesis, we evaluate ODT and greedy performance on large real datasets and synthetic data with an increasing number of training instances and features.

-Fig.~\ref{fig:synthetic_results_n_instances} shows how ODTs compare with CART for an increasing number of training instances on synthetic data generated from ground-truth trees of depth three.
+\paragraph{Result on synthetic data.} Fig.~\ref{fig:synthetic_results_n_instances} shows how ODTs compare with CART for an increasing number of training instances on synthetic data generated from ground-truth trees of depth three.
 For less than 1000 instances, the ODTs are more accurate than both CART with and without a maximum depth limit.
 For more than 1000 instances, both ODT and CART obtain 100\% test accuracy.
 CART, however, uses 11 leaf nodes to achieve this result, whereas the optimal approach only requires eight (equal to the true tree's complexity).
-Both approaches have approximately the same true discovery rate.
-However, ODT's false discovery rate is lower.
+Both approaches have approximately the same true discovery rate (TDR, percentage of ground truth splits that are found).
+However, ODT's false discovery rate (FDR, percentage of found splits that are not part of the ground truth) is lower.
 More instances help the ODT method to reduce its false discovery rate.

 The depth-constrained CART's test accuracy plateaus around 1000 training instances at 98\%.
 This shows that CART requires a higher depth limit to obtain the same accuracy as ODTs, regardless of how much data it receives.
 Even though the true tree depth is three, a maximum depth of four for CART is not enough to recover the tree.